thavinb/AmpRecon/README.md

 > **NB**
-> If you do not specify a `-profile` flag, Nextflow will use the `standard`, i.e. it will try to run with Singularity.
+> If you do not specify a `-profile` flag, Nextflow will use the `standard` profile, i.e. it will try to run with Singularity.
 So if you choose to run locally, please ensure you specify `run_locally` to the `-profile` flag at the command-line.

 [**(&uarr;)**](#contents)